-Week 1 tutorial notes
+Week 1 study notes

 Design Judgment in the AI-Native Product Era